 Usage and Care

 The absorbency means these are not quite as quick dry as a fleece blanket, but being single layer and small sizes helps to keep dry time down.
-They dry much faster than our thicker reversible flannelette blankets.
-Cutting the sheet into multiples keeps fresh dry blankies at the ready.
+They dry much faster than our warmer thicker reversible flannelette blankets.
+Cutting the sheet into smaller multiples keeps fresh dry blankies at the ready.
 They’ve already been put to good use with our soggy winter weather.

 Care and cleaning are the same as any ready-made cotton flannelette sheets or other items, noting my comments above during fabric prep about temperatures and potential pilling.
 I generally cold wash and line dry, unless cleaning special messes.